areebasad/Applied-Cloud-Computing-Project-Group-8/database_backend/README_database.md

 ```
 sudo mysql_secure_installation
 ```
+### OBS:

-**Tutorial for letting other machines connect the server:**
+* Tutorial for letting other machines connect the server:
 [Remote access tutorial](https://www.cyberciti.biz/tips/how-do-i-enable-remote-access-to-mysql-database-server.html)

-*The root password will be the same as for the snic API*
+* The root password will be the same as for the snic API

-Then login and create users and databases depending on flavor...
+* Then login and create users and databases depending on flavor...

-##Usefull commands in MySQL:
+## Usefull commands in MySQL:

 *Login in*
 ```